-Educated in China, Europe, South Africa and the United States, he has directed training programs in Kiev, London, Santiago, Seoul, and many other cities.
+Educated in China, Europe, South Africa and the United States after fighting in WWII, he has directed training programs in Kiev, London, Santiago, Seoul, and many other cities.

 In 2008 Dr. Duncan received the Governor of Oklahoma’s Arts Award for his life time dedication to educating and entertaining children through his art.
 The National Education Association and Writer’s Digest have honored his published work.

 His publications in the United States include fourteen illustrated books for children and retirees.
 Duncan’s cartoon strips, illustrations and articles have appeared in African and American magazines and newspapers.